kordianbird/MemGame/README.md

 My game aims to be a fun experience that can also be challenging at times while still being a fun game for all ages.

+After completing 5 levels the grid expands with more tiles to add difficulty in order to make the game more fun.

 [wireframes](https://github.com/kordianbird/MemGame/tree/master/assets/wireframes)

 # UX